q2zhang/Hackon/README.md

 ## Running on Databricks
 - Download the data set to your computer
 - Import the data set to the data bricks plateform.
-[Importing data](https://docs.databricks.com/user-guide/importing-data.html).
+See how to [Importing data](https://docs.databricks.com/user-guide/importing-data.html).
 - After import the Python notebook, you can run the codes.